Factbox: Britain's big Brexit vote - What happens in parliament?

 May postponed a parliamentary vote on her deal last month, admitting she was set to lose it, instead pledging to seek assurances from the EU to help win over lawmakers.
-The vote is now due to take place the week beginning Jan.
-14.
+The vote is now due to take place on Jan.
+15.

-To win, May and her ministers will have to overcome opposition from across the political spectrum and defeat attempts to alter or delay the Brexit process or derail it altogether.
+To win, May and her ministers have to overcome opposition from across the political spectrum.

 Here’s how the voting will work: